Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Individual Minima-Informed Decision-Making

-One way to keep the number of optimizations small while yet robustly translate a-priorily given, high-level preferences to a single solution is to compute a few characteristic Pareto optimal points as a basis for \acc{DM}.
-We propose that the information encoded in the \accp{IM} can be used in automated \acc{DM} methods to achieve such a translation.
-As a prerequisite, $n_J$ \accp{OP} have to be solved to compute all \accp{IM}. \\ We propose to implement \acc{DM} methods that allow specifying the relative importance of the objectives using the preference vector $\betaPref \in \FunitSimplex \subset \Rset^{n_J}$.
-Leveraging the information encoded in the \acc{IM}, a \acc{DM} criterion can be realized by applying a scalarization method to \eqref{eq:MOOP} with a suitable parameter choice.
+Leveraging the information encoded in the \accp{IM}, such a scalarization-based \acc{DM} criterion can then be realized by applying a suitable scalarization of \eqref{eq:MOOP} with appropriately chosen parameters.
 Thus, only one additional optimization is needed to determine the nondominated solution to be realized.
-Hence, in total, $n_J+1$ optimizations have to be performed for \acc{IM}-informed \acc{DM}.
-If the computation of the \accp{IM} are done in parallel, then only two sequential (batches of) optimizations have to be executed.
-Otherwise, the number of sequential optimizations scale linearly with the number of objectives $n_J$.
+Hence, in total, $n_J+1$ optimizations have to be performed for \accp{IM}-informed \acc{DM}.
+If the computation of the \accp{IM} is done in parallel, then only two sequential (batches of) optimizations have to be executed.
+Otherwise, the number of sequential optimizations scales linearly with the number of objectives $n_J$.
 Both approaches increase the likelihood of \acc{MOMPC} having real-time capabilities.

 The presumably best-\emph{known} parameterization of a scalarized \acc{MOOP} with the goal of implementing a \acc{DM} criterion is the \acc{WS} method (cf.~\cref{sssec:WS}).
 One might try to set the preference \emph{directly} by setting $\param{w}_{\mathrm{WS}}=\betaPref$.
-In \cite{marler_weighted_2010}, the authors \enquote{investigate the fundamental significance of the weights in terms of preferences}.
-Setting preferences via \acc{WS}-weights is difficult, because the objectives' ranges and magnitudes are not considered.
+However, the authors of \cite{marler_weighted_2010} \enquote{investigate the fundamental significance of the weights in terms of preferences} and conclude that preferences via \acc{WS}-weights is difficult, because the objectives' ranges and magnitudes are not considered.
 Moreover, in the context of \acc{MPC}, the objectives' ranges and magnitudes might be time-varying.
 In \cite{marler_weighted_2010}, it is proposed to transform \enquote{all objective functions [...] such that they have similar ranges}.
-Equivalently, the weight vector can be transformed using a positive scaling vector $c_J>0$: $ \param{w}_{\mathrm{WS}}\tr \diag(c_J) \J = (\diag(c_J)\tr \param{w}_{\mathrm{WS}})\tr \J = \tilde{\param{w}}_{\mathrm{WS}} \J $.
+Equivalently, the weight vector can be transformed using a positive scaling vector $c_{\J}>0$: $ \realize{w}_{\mathrm{WS}}\tr \diag(c_{\J}) \J = (\diag(c_{\J})\tr \realize{w}_{\mathrm{WS}})\tr \J = \realize{w}_{\mathrm{WS}}^{\prime} \J $.